aholen/puppet-sinopia/README.md

 #### class sinopia

 Installs sinopia + required npms in one defined directory and integrates the sinopia as a service (/etc/init.d/sinopia).
 It also creates a user to run the sinopia server (default: sinopia).
 If you wish, you can change the username, see examples below.
+If you choose for the module not to manage home directory, the homedirectory for the deamon_user must exist.

 Examples: